African immigrants to Sweden: History

 African immigrants have been living in Sweden since the 17th century, but in very few numbers.
 In 1900, there were 79 Africans in Sweden, of which 5, all South Africans, were citizens.
 One of the early documented Africans in Sweden was Gustav Badin, (1747 or 1750 to 1822), a black court-servant and diarist, originally a slave, butler of Queen of Sweden, Louisa Ulrika and later Princess Sophia Albertine of Sweden.
 Badin was not the only African swede during the 18th century.
-There were blacks in the royal regiments, one of them was the trumpeter Richard Abramsson who was born in the US.
+There were black people in the royal regiments, one of them was the trumpeter Richard Abramsson who was born in the US.
 Most of the descendants to the African servants faced poverty in Sweden.